pimlicolabs/alto/scripts/README.md

 # Scripts For Local Testing

-Simple bash script to deploy run a local alto and anvil instance in forked mode (uses state from mainnet).
+Simple bash script to deploy and run a local alto + anvil instance in forked mode (uses state from mainnet).

 ### Cli Flags + Options